CHH/heroku-buildpack-php/README.md

 ### Silex

 Is used when the app requires the `silex/silex` package or when the `extra.heroku.framework` key is set to `silex` in the `composer.json`.

 Options:

 * `index-document`: With Silex apps, this should be the file where `$app->run()` is called.
 All requests which don't match an existing file will be forwarded to this document.

+### Slim

+Is used when the app requires the `slim/slim` package or when the `extra.heroku.framework` key is set to `slim` in the `composer.json`.

+Options:

+* `index-document`: With Slim apps, this should be the file where `$app->run()` is called.
+All requests which don't match an existing file will be forwarded to this document.